-Long-range rapidity correlations are an important tool in unentangling initial and final state effects in hadron-nucleus and nucleus-nucleus collisions.
+Long-range rapidity correlations are an important tool in disentangling initial and final state effects in hadron-nucleus and nucleus-nucleus collisions.
 This is because causality dictates that the latest time that a correlation can be induced between two particles $A$ and $B$ that freeze-out is given by

 Thus two particles that are long-range in rapidity $|y_A - y_B|\gg 1$ would be correlated at very early times in the collision~\cite{Dumitru:2008wn}.
-A particular example is the so-called ``ridge" effect, reviewed in~\cite{Dusling:2015gta} that correlates two particles not just in rapidity but also in relative azimuthal angle~\cite{Dumitru:2010iy}.
-A recent summary of the physics of initial state correlations can be found in Ref.~\cite{Altinoluk:2020wpf}.
+A particular example is the so-called ``ridge" effect, reviewed in~\cite{Dusling:2015gta}, which correlates two particles not only in rapidity but also in relative azimuthal angle~\cite{Dumitru:2010iy}.
+A recent summary of the physics of initial state correlations was given in Ref.~\cite{Altinoluk:2020wpf}.

-However if hydrodynamic flow also sets in early, this ridge could be a final state effect~\cite{Shuryak:2013ke} due to the underlying boost-invariance of the hydrodynamic fluid.
-A way forward to disentangling initial state physics of CGCs and the Glasma at early times from late time dynamics is to look at the evolution of two-particle correlations with their rapidity separation~\cite{Bzdak:2016aii} Another is to study the long range correlations of particles with large transverse momenta that do not follow hydrodynamically~\cite{Dusling:2013oia,Martinez:2018tuf}.
+However, if hydrodynamic flow also sets in early, this ridge could be a final state effect~\cite{Shuryak:2013ke} due to the underlying boost-invariance of the hydrodynamic fluid.
+A way forward to disentangling initial state physics of CGCs and the Glasma at early times from late time dynamics is to look at the evolution of two-particle correlations with their rapidity separation~\cite{Bzdak:2016aii} Another approach is to study the long range correlations of particles with large transverse momenta that do not follow hydrodynamically~\cite{Dusling:2013oia,Martinez:2018tuf}.